lumen-cms/lumen-cms/README.md

 }
 ```
 #### Extend content elements
-Every content element has a unique type as the component name.
+Every content element needs a unique component name.
 It should be UpperCamelCase and inside the componentMapping it takes the prefix `LC`.
 Example: `LcCustomComponentName`.
 To extend the default elements two options needs to get passed: a new componentMapping declaration and the edit and view component files.
 ```js
 'lumen-cms':{
   components:{